 SPAN U399.
-Independent Study or Internship (1-3) Supervised professional experience or research outside the classroom.
-For three internship credit hours, a student is to work 135 hours with an approved agency; for two credit hours, 90 hours; for one credit hour, 45 hours.
-For an internship or for an independent study, a contract must be signed by the student and by the instructor of record and other designated faculty and administrators.
-A student may repeat SPAN U399 once with a different internship or independent study contract description for a total of no more than six hours of undergraduate credit.
+Independent Study (1-3) Directed research and reading project outside the classroom of a complex and extensive nature in keeping with the student's major creative and/or scholarly interests.
+May be repeated with the consent of the instructor and advisor for a total of no more than six hours of undergraduate credit.
 Prerequisites: GPA 2.0 overall, 2.5 in foreign language courses, and consent of faculty supervisor.